hperaza/RSX280/progdev/t3xz/README.md

 run fib
 ```

 Note that we used the `run` command to run the new compiler directly.
 Alternatively, you can use the `rem` command to uninstall the old compiler then `ins` to install the new one as explained above.
-Don't forget to add enough stack space with the `/inc` option.

-The provided `t3x.cmd` command file automates all the above step.
+The provided `t3x.cmd` command file automates all the above steps.

 The additionally supplied `tbuild.cmd` command file can be used to build T3X applications.